NotThatLouisXIV/test/README.md

-# Testing and learning git and githun
+# Testing and learning git and github

 I'm just trying to learn git and github🙂